unilay-yang/shijiebei2009.github.io/source/_posts/Python3-beginner-s-handbook-one.md

 date: 2015-07-02 21:41:03
 tags: [Python3]
 categories: Programming Notes

 ---
 *Version：Python 3.4.3 (v3.4.3:9b73f1c3e601, Feb 24 2015, 22:44:40) [MSC v.1600 64 bit (AMD64)] on win32*

-***There are two ways of constructing a software design: one way is to make it so simple that there are obviously no deficiences; the other is to make it so complicated that there are no obvious deficiences.***
+**There are two ways of constructing a software design: one way is to make it so simple that there are obviously no deficiences; the other is to make it so complicated that there are no obvious deficiences.**
-——C.A.R.Hoare
+--- C.A.R.Hoare

-***Success in life is a matter not so much of talent and opportunity as of concentration and perseverance*** ——C.W.Wendte
+**Success in life is a matter not so much of talent and opportunity as of concentration and perseverance**
+--- C.W.Wendte

 ###选择Python的原因